ccache/ccache/doc/INSTALL.md

 - A C++11 compiler.
 - A C99 compiler.
 - [libzstd](https://www.zstd.net).
+If you don't have libzstd installed and can't or don't want to install it in a standard system location, there are two options:
+    1. Install zstd in a custom path and set `CMAKE_PREFIX_PATH` to it, e.g. by passing `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`, or
-If you don't have libzstd installed and can't or don't want to install it on your system, you can pass `-DZSTD_FROM_INTERNET=ON` to cmake to make it download libzstd from the Internet and unpack it in the local binary tree. ccache will then be linked statically to the locally built libzstd.
+    2. Pass `-DZSTD_FROM_INTERNET=ON` to `cmake` to make it download libzstd from the Internet and unpack it in the local binary tree. ccache will then be linked statically to the locally built libzstd.

 Optional: